Tender Red Flags: The Subtle Phrases That Cost You Marks

 • Night escalation: “Pocket escalation card introduced; late escalations → zero in eight weeks; sampling continues monthly.”

-• Family comms: “Friday updates implemented; satisfaction rose 92% → 98% in the quarter.”
+• Family communication: “Friday updates implemented; satisfaction rose 92% → 98% in the quarter; themes fed into supervision.”

 • Documentation: “Targeted supervision improved completion 84% → 96% (Q1→Q2); re-audit confirmed.”